 The summer travel season is upon us which means fun, family road trips are ahead!
-While you’ve likely mastered the art of cruise control by now, one thing you might not know, is how to efficiently boost your fuel economy.
-That’s why we’re sharing these 5 helpful tips with you today!
+While you’ve likely mastered the art of cruise control by now, one thing you may not know is how to efficiently boost your fuel economy.
+That’s why we’re sharing these 5 helpful tips with you today.
 Keep reading to find out what they are.

 1. Replace Your Oil Regularly

 Did you know that the quality of your engine oil affects your fuel economy?
-Not only is old engine oil said to contribute to oil sludge development, it is also said to reduce your vehicle’s engine performance and horsepower.
-Our recommendation to combat this problem is to get your oil changed regularly in accordance to your vehicle owner’s manual.
-Get one step ahead of any potential problems and stay pro-active year round!
+Not only is old engine oil said to contribute to oil sludge development, it also reduces your vehicle’s engine performance and horsepower.
+As experts in the industry, our recommendation is to get your oil changed regularly in accordance to your vehicle owner’s manual.
+Get one step ahead of potential problems by staying pro-active all year round!

 2. Stop Carrying Dead Weight

 Do you drive around with a bunch of unnecessary junk in your trunk?
-Traveling with excess weight in your vehicle is said to make your engine burn fuel faster!
-So before heading off into your next road trip, be sure to clear out your trunk/back seats of unnecessary clutter and remember to only pack what you need.
-When you’re done, you will see your gas mileage improve tremendously.
+Unfortunately, traveling with excess weight in your vehicle makes your engine burn fuel faster.
+So before heading off on your next road trip, be sure to clear out your trunk/back seats from any unnecessary clutter and remember to only pack what you need.
+When you’re done, you will see your gas mileage improve tremendously!

 3. Break Your Bad Driving Habits